What is Foie Gras?

 - Force feeding can also cause organ failure, injuries to the birds’ beaks and throats, and pneumonia.
 The wire cages can cause foot and leg injuries, and the intense confinement is mental torture for these normally curious and sensitive animals.
 At the end of this phase, the birds are slaughtered.

-DID YOU KNOW?: Foie gras production is so cruel that it’s been banned in several countries and in the state of California.
+DID YOU KNOW?: Foie gras production is so cruel that it’s been banned in several countries and in the state of California and New York City.
 Even in places where it’s legal, many retailers refuse to sell foie gras.
 Also, after Animal Equality’s successful 2-year campaign, India now prohibits foie gras imports, which means that it’s illegal to sell or buy it anywhere in the country.

 WHAT WE’RE DOING: Though more and more people are learning the truth about how foie gras hurts animals, there’s still more work to be done!
-We continue to push to make foie gras imports illegal in Britain, and we’re part of a strong coalition of animal protection organizations working to outlaw it in New York City, where the United States’ largest foie gras producer is located.
+We continue to push to make foie gras imports illegal in Britain.

 WHAT YOU CAN DO: The best way you can help ducks and geese suffering for this cruel “delicacy” is by refusing to eat it and by sharing this information with family and friends so they’ll avoid foie gras, too.
 You can also help us make Britain foie gras-free by signing our petition to ban imports into the UK.